reyadrahman/node/chat-bot/README.md

 Currently Skype and Slack are supported.

 ## Development
-During development, instead of `npm run build`, you can use `npm run build -- --watch` to tell webpack to automatically rebuild when something changes.
+During development, instead of `npm run build` or `npm run redeploy`, you can use `npm run build -- --watch` to tell webpack to automatically re-build when something changes.
+Then after each re-build, you can run `eb deploy` in another terminal to re-deploy.